li-group/scChat/README.md

 ## Citation

-The `scChat_RAG` files were generated using data from:
+The `cell type RAG` files were generated using data from:

 **CellMarker: a manually curated resource of cell markers in human and mouse**
 *Published in Nucleic Acids Research, 2018*